 During 2013-14, the College of Arts and Sciences is hosting the Mercy Book Club designed for faculty from across the University to gather to discuss a text, selected by their peers, that can enrich our common life together.

-- Fall 2013: The Department of English and Foreign Languages is sponsoring Martha Nussbaum's Not for Profit: Why Democracy Needs the Humanities.
+- Fall 2013: The Department of Language and Literature is sponsoring Martha Nussbaum's Not for Profit: Why Democracy Needs the Humanities.